The Establishment, Maintenance and Epigenetic Inheritance of Silencing

 There is a direct link between folic acid and the incidence of spina bifida, one of the most common and devastating birth defects in humans affecting between 1/1000 and 3.5 /1000 live births, depending upon the population.
 Folate supplementation of all food grains was mandated in 1998 in the US based upon the well-demonstrated ability of folic acid supplementation to reduce the frequency of children born with spina bifida.

-We reasoned that spina bifida may be caused in part by genetic variation in one or more of the approximately 30 genes involved in folate metabolism metabolism.
-Therefore we perfomed a comprehensive analysis of the genetic variation in these genes in hundreds of children born with spina bifida and in case-matched controls.
+We reasoned that spina bifida may be caused in part by genetic variation in one or more of the approximately 30 genes involved in folate metabolism.
+Therefore we performed a comprehensive analysis of the genetic variation in these genes in hundreds of children born with spina bifida and in case-matched controls.
 We recently published the results of this study, the largest of its kind, which identifies genetic signatures in these genes made of up collections of mutations that have a large effect on the risk of spina bifida (N. Marini et al, 2011 PLOS ONE).
 We are continuing to refine the risk mechanism, as well as extending these studies into the genetic basis of cleft palate, another common birth defect whose frequency also responds to folate levels.

 updated November, 2011